masogit/amb-doc/docs/features/adpater.md

 #### Populate and push jobs

-There are 2 tabs display populate or push jobs
+There are 2 tabs displaying populate or push jobs.

 #### Details statistics